Predictive control for nonlinear stochastic systems: Closed-loop guarantees with unbounded noise

 where the equality uses the law of iterated expectation.
 The inequality uses the fact that the optimal solution to Problem~\eqref{eq:SNMPC_shrinking} at time $k$ is a feasible solution at time $k+1$ and the inner expectation corresponds to the objective of Problem~\eqref{eq:SNMPC_shrinking} at time $k+1$.
 Iteratively applying Inequality~\eqref{eq:expected_cost_shrinking_step} for $k\in\mathbb{I}_{[0,N-2]}$ yields

 \end{proof} Inequality~\eqref{eq:SMPC_performance_shrinking} ensures that the (expected) closed-loop cost is no larger than the cost of the open-loop optimal input sequence, i.e., re-optimization improves performance.
 Furthermore, Theorem~\ref{thm:SMPC_shrinking} ensures that the constrained optimization problem~\eqref{eq:SNMPC_shrinking} is feasible and the chance constraints~\eqref{eq:prob_state} are satisfied for all $k\in\mathbb{I}_{[0,N-1]}$.
 Thus, this approach achieves all the desired properties,~\ref{enum_desired_feas},~\ref{enum_desired_chance},~\ref{enum_desired_cost}.
 However, the explicit dependence of Problem~\eqref{eq:SNMPC_shrinking} on all past inputs limits applicability to short horizon problems.
-Furthermore, Problem~\eqref{eq:SNMPC_shrinking} requires the evaluation of the expected cost~\eqref{eq:SNMPC_shrinking_cost} over the stochastic prediction~\eqref{eq:SNMPC_shrinking_init}--\eqref{eq:SNMPC_shrinking_prediction_w}, which is computational expensive to evaluate.
-The next section addresses both issues by providing a tractable formulation.
+Furthermore, Problem~\eqref{eq:SNMPC_shrinking} requires the evaluation of the expected cost~\eqref{eq:SNMPC_shrinking_cost} over the stochastic prediction~\eqref{eq:SNMPC_shrinking_init}--\eqref{eq:SNMPC_shrinking_prediction_w}.
+Practical implementations typically use sampling-based approximations, i.e., replacing the expectation by the empirical mean computed through multiple samples~\cite{kantas2009sequential,sehr2017particle}, which drastically increases the computational complexity~\cite{mesbah2016stochastic}.
+The next section addresses these issues by providing a tractable formulation.